We posed him a sprawling series of Seattle-themed questions. He passed.

-Chuck Klosterman, author of 10 books and a former columnist for The New York Times Magazine and ESPN, stopped by the University of Washington to read from his latest collection of essays.
-Inspired by the book's title, “X: A Highly Specific, Defiantly Incomplete History of the Early 21st Century,” we asked him a sprawling series of UW-themed pop culture questions.
+Chuck Klosterman, author of 10 books and a former columnist for The New York Times Magazine and ESPN, stopped by the University of Washington to read from his latest collection of essays, “X: A Highly Specific, Defiantly Incomplete History of the Early 21st Century.”

 I would say that I do think that’s true, but I’m not sure they would agree with my read on it.
 The thing I’ve noticed living here is that people really prioritize being earnest.
 At first, I just thought people here weren’t sarcastic.
 But now I think it’s a choice—that they like to view their life as separate from the way life is perceived on the East Coast, and in the Northeast specifically.